Psalm 46

 Psalm 46 is the 46th psalm of the Book of Psalms, beginning in English in the King James Version: "God is our refuge and strength, a very present help in trouble".
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 45.
 In Latin, it is known as "Deus noster refugium et virtus".
 The song is attributed to the sons of Korah.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 According to Charles Spurgeon, Psalm 46 is called a "song of holy confidence"; it is also known as "Luther's Psalm", as Martin Luther wrote his popular hymn "Ein feste Burg ist unser Gott" ("A Mighty Fortress Is Our God") using Psalm 46 as a starting point.
 Luther's hymn has been quoted in many musical works, both religious and secular, including Bach's cantata Ein feste Burg ist unser Gott, BWV 80.
-Johann Pachelbel set the psalm in German and Marc-Antoine Charpentier Jean Philippe Rameau in Latin, among many others.
+Johann Pachelbel composed the psalm in German, while Marc-Antoine Charpentier and Jean Philippe Rameau, among numerous other composers, chose to set it in Latin.